slonyator/from-jira-to-tests/test_cases.md

 1. Navigate to the token management page
 2. Click on 'Create New Token' button
 #### Expected Results
-- New non-legacy token is created
+- New non-legacy token is created successfully
 - Token is displayed in the token list
 - 'Create New Token' button is disabled

 ### Test Case TC-002
-**Module:** Token Access Control
+**Module:** Token Access
 **Priority:** High
 **Type:** Functional
 #### Prerequisites
 - User has created a non-legacy token
 #### Test Steps
-1. Use the token to access applications
+1. Use the created token to access applications
 #### Expected Results
-- Access is limited to the groups of the creator at the time of using the token
+- Token only accesses applications available to the creator
-- Group 'Everyone' is always included
+- Group 'Everyone' is included in access
 - Group 'Unassigned Users' is included if applicable

 ### Test Case TC-003